Tips For Pursuing a Career in Data Visualization

 Once you have a good understanding of the fundamentals, you should begin to develop your skills by practicing with various tools and techniques.
 You can do this through online tools like Tableau Public or Plotly to get feedback from experienced practitioners.

-Finally, you should consider pursuing professional certifications from organizations such as Tableau, Microsoft, IBM, and Udacity.
+Finally, you should consider pursuing professional certifications.
 These certifications will demonstrate your expertise and give you an edge when applying for jobs or promotions.
 In order to pass the certification exams, you should have a thorough understanding of the technical aspects of data visualization.

 Understand the Types of Data Visualization Tools